the practical kitchen

 • Vegetables.
 Cook your favorite roasted or steamed vegetables like asparagus, broccoli, carrots, green beans, or brussels sprouts with a bit of olive oil, salt, and pepper, then sprinkle on some everything bagel blend to finish.

-When it comes to buying spices, seeds, and seasonings it's really up to you how much money you want to spend for quality vs. buying in bulk.
-Spices and seasonings can expire and while they won't necessarily be bad for you or hurt you you if you eat them, they will lose their flavor and potency over time.
+When it comes to buying spices, seeds, and seasonings, it's really up to you how much money you want to spend for quality vs. buying in bulk.
+Spices and seasonings can expire and will lose their flavor and potency over time.

 a glass jar with a latched top filled with everything bagel seasoning.